 PartialDeepheem does not replace name-matching or sanctions screening.
 It replaces the manual regulatory research you do after a screening hit — building the evidentiary basis for your EDD file, adverse media review, or regulatory risk assessment.
 Use Deepheem to structure the investigation, then document it in your compliance system.

-Retrieve and structure the regulatory basis for Customer Due Diligence and Enhanced Due Diligence obligations — MLR 2017, FCA guidance, JMLSG notes — assessed and classified by authority type.
+Retrieve and structure the regulatory basis for Customer Due Diligence and Enhanced Due Diligence obligations across jurisdictions: UK (MLR 2017, FCA guidance, JMLSG), US (BSA/AML Act 2020, FinCEN guidance, FFIEC Manual), and Nigeria (MLPA 2022, CBN AML/CFT Regulations) — all assessed and classified by authority type.

 Search across regulatory enforcement notices, news archives, Companies House records, and public filings.
 Findings assessed as Supported, Partial, Unsupported, or Contradicted — never a raw link dump.

-Retrieve FCA enforcement actions, Final Notices, and regulatory decisions relevant to your investigation scope.
+Retrieve enforcement actions and regulatory decisions by jurisdiction: FCA Final Notices and enforcement actions (UK); FinCEN enforcement orders and SEC actions (US); EFCC prosecutions and CBN sanctions (Nigeria).
 Sources classified as Regulatory Authority — not mixed with news opinion.

 Retrieve Companies House filings, corporate structure data, and related regulatory records.
 Findings on ownership, control, and corporate history — all evidence-assessed and source-classified.